shizhinian/cppStudy/README.md

 # cppStudy
-this is a repotory for my c++ study
+this is a repository for my c++ study